 The Equivalence principles also predict gravitational redshift...
 Light enters lift vertically at F, at instant when lift begins to free-fall.
 Observer A is in LIF.
-Sees light reach ceiling at Z with unchanged frequency, in agreement with SR. Observer B outside lift is moving away from A (and Z); sees light as redshifted, interpreting this as due to gravitational field.
+Sees light reach ceiling at Z with unchanged frequency, in agreement with SR. To be consistent, observer B outside lift must see light as redshifted, interpreting this as due to gravitational field.